Cocktail-Hunter/django/README.md

 ## Installation

-Ignore step 5 for now even if Django tells you to do so as there is currently no database set-up.

 1. Install pipenv: `pip install pipenv`.
 2. Install python dependencies by running `pipenv install`, which also creates a virtual env.
 3. Create the `.env` file and fill it in using the variables listed below.